Poultry producers growing more than 100 birds at any one time need to:

 Poultry farms growing less than 100 birds:

-- do not need to be licensed, however they do need to notify the NSW Food Authority of their business details
+- do not need to be licensed, however they do need to notify - external site the NSW Food Authority of their business details

 - meet relevant standards